Distinct Giving of the New Testament Church

 “Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver” (2 Corinthians 9:7).

 The distinct church of the New Testament has been graciously entrusted with a stewardship (cf. Ephesians 3:2; Colossians 1:25; Titus 1:7; 1 Peter 4:10).
 The English word “stewardship” is translated from the Greek noun oikonomia.
-It literally means “house law”, but is used figuratively in the New Testament in reference to the cooperative management or oversight of the “household of God”.
+It literally means “house law”.
+According to context, however, it is used figuratively in the New Testament in reference to the cooperative management or oversight of the “household of God”.

 The Apostle Paul discloses that both he and the early church elders were entrusted by God with a specific stewardship (1 Corinthians 4:1; 9:17; Ephesians 3:2; Colossians 1:25; Titus 1:7).
 However, the New Testament clarifies that the stewardship was not only for the apostles and elders.